riicchhaarrd/c-udp-server/README.md

 # c-udp-server
-A small base for a C UDP Server
+A small base for a C (non-blocking) UDP Server